whyte25/monorepo-starter/README.md

 # Monorepo Starter

 Welcome to the monorepo starter!
 This project uses pnpm workspaces and Turborepo to manage multiple Next.js applications and shared packages in a single repository.
-It uses Tailwind CSS and Shadcn/ui for styling.
+It uses Tailwind CSS styling and Shadcn/ui components.

 ## Overview